-(the Plan), together with any Supplementary Guidance (SG), sets out the policies and criteria against which any planning application submitted in Shetland will be considered.
+(LDP or the Plan), together with any Supplementary Guidance (SG), sets out the policies and criteria against which any planning application submitted in Shetland will be considered.

-This Supplementary Guidance sets out detailed policy advice to help you meet the requirements of the plan.
-It is therefore recommended that it is read in conjunction with the policies in the Plan and any other Supplementary Guidance relevant to the type of development proposed.
+This Supplementary Guidance sets out detailed policy advice to help you meet the requirements of the plan and is.
+It is therefore recommended that it is read in conjunction with the policies in the Plan and any other Supplementary Guidance relevant to the type of development being proposed.
+Please note that this is referred to as Design within the LDP 2014.